SICILY – CATANIA

-We had a skrik of a start to Sicily, with our taxi driver – having torn through town, including what appeared to be a pedestrian shopping street – dropping us off in front of a very large, very closed wooden door.
+We had a skrik of a start to Sicily, with our taxi driver having torn through town – including what appeared to be a pedestrian shopping street – and dropping us off in front of a very large, very closed wooden door.
 We pressed the intercom for “Albatro Rooms”, but got no response.

 Checked the booking form, but there was no phone number.
-Checked for free WiFi to Google for a number, but there was none.
+Checked for free WiFi (having not yet bought an Italian SIM card) to Google for a number, but there was none.
 Pressed the button again.
 Repeatedly.

 The door opened.
 A bewildered woman glared at us, swatted past us to put her garbage down, being careful to block the doorway with her body.
 We tried to ask her for info on Albatro, but got the blank eyes of someone who really truly doesn’t understand you.

 She closed the door.
 With us on the outside.

 Christian had seen a Vodafone sign on our drive in, so we figured if we could get a SIM card then we’d be back in business.
 Suitcases ‘n all, we trundled down the road.

 Obviously the shop was closed (it was 10.30pm after all).